 Swiss nationals in Jamaica

-At the end of 2015 there were 171 Swiss citizens living in Jamaica.
+At the end of 2019, there were 125 Swiss nationals living in Jamaica.

 History of bilateral relations

-Switzerland was quick to recognise Jamaica’s independence in 1962 and, since that time, has maintained diplomatic relations.
-Between 1963 and 2004, there was a Consulate General in the capital, Kingston.
-Since 2004, Switzerland has been represented by an honorary consul, and its diplomatic interests have been covered by the Swiss embassy in Havana.
+Switzerland was quick to recognise Jamaica’s independence in 1962 and has maintained diplomatic relations with the country since then.
+Between 1963 and 2004, Switzerland maintained a consulate general in the capital, Kingston.
+Since 2004, it has been represented by an honorary consul, and its diplomatic interests have been covered by the Swiss embassy in Havana.